solmazhaddady/DermPath_LLaMA_VLM/README.md

 * Spatial coordinates of each tile are normalized to [0,1]
 * Coordinates (x,y) are projected to 768-dimensional embeddings using an MLP
+* The positionmal embeddings are added to CTransPath visual features
-* This injects spatial context into patch-level visual features
+* This injects spatial context into patch-level representations

 Perceiver Resampler

 * Position-aware features are compressed using a Perceiver Resampler
 * The variable-length patch sequence is mapped to a fixed number of latent tokens
-* Latent size: L = 640, dimension D = 1536
+* Number of Latents: L = 640, Latent dimension : D = 1536
 * Cross-attention layers aggregate global slide-level context

-Slide-Level Classification
+#### Slide-Level Classification * final diagnosis *

 * Latent tokens are mean-pooled to obtain a slide representation
 * A LayerNorm + Linear layer predicts final diagnosis:
+* Classes :
      - Basal Cell Carcinoma (BCC)
      - Squamous Cell Carcinoma (SCC)
      - No Malignancy
+*Cross-entropy loss is used for training.*

 #### Subtype Prediction

-* The same Perceiver backbone is reused
+* to predict cancer subtype, the same Perceiver backbone is reused.
 * Two independent multi-label heads are attached:
    - BCC subtype head
    - SCC subtype head
-* Sigmoid activation enables multi-label prediction
+* Each heads predicts multiple subtype labels using sigmoid activation.
+* Binary cross-entropy loss (BCEWithLogitsLoss) is used for multi-label training.

-This design allows weakly supervised learning using only slide-level labels while capturing spatial context across gigapixel WSIs.
+This design enables weakly supervised learning using only slide-level labels while capturing spatial context across gigapixel WSIs.

-Implementation details:
-See models/perceiver.py , and  training/train_fd_classifier.py  and training/train_subtype_classifier.py
+For additional implementation details, please refer to the training scripts and model definitions.

+Model architecture : models/perceiver.py
+Classification training scripts :  training/train_fd_classifier.py , training/train_subtype_classifier.py

 ---